 - Apply only once a week until the infestation is under control.
 Neem oil impacts reproduction of many pests but will not provide instant results.

-Neem has a very earthly aroma that some people find unpleasant.
+- Neem has a very earthly aroma that some people find unpleasant.
 Houseplants can be taken outside and sprayed, then brought back inside once the mixture has dried.
-This will help reduce the aroma of neem.
+This will help reduce the aroma.

 Pests Controlled by Neem

-Neem oil is effective against pests such as mealy bugs, beet armyworms, aphids, cabbage worms, thrips, whiteflies, spider mites, Japanese beetle, ants, bedbugs, cockroaches, houseflies, sand flies, snails, termites, mites, fungus gnats, beetles, moth larvae, mushroom flies, leaf miners, caterpillars, locusts, nematodes, and mosquitoes.
+Neem oil is effective against pests including mealy bugs, beet armyworms, aphids, cabbage worms, thrips, whiteflies, spider mites, Japanese beetle, ants, bedbugs, cockroaches, houseflies, sand flies, snails, termites, mites, fungus gnats, beetles, moth larvae, mushroom flies, leaf miners, caterpillars, locusts, nematodes, and mosquitoes.

 Neem mixtures kill many kinds of larvae and nymphs and is more effective when applied to the younger stages of pests compared to application onto adult pests.
 Neem oil is not harmful to mammals, birds, earthworms, and some beneficial insects as long as the oil is not concentrated on non-pest sources.
 Treat neem oil as a chemical pesticide and use the same precautions to prevent reckless and unintended impacts on beneficial critters.

 Neem oil also controls several diseases that can become problematic.
 Mixing 2 teaspoons of neem oil into a gallon of water should be enough to control the diseases listed below.

 Remember to keep shaking and agitating the mixture to prevent the neem oil and water from separating.
 Agitation of the mixture is absolutely vital and results will be very poor if no agitation occurred.
 The neem oil will float to the top of the water just like other oils when mixed with water.

 Neem Oil Poll

 Have You Used Neem Oil to Control Pests?